cbare/cbare.github.io/_drafts/music-2024.md

 ### O'Higgins & Luft

-Saxophonist Dave O’Higgins & guitarist Rob Luft recorded an album of Monk and Coltrane covers in 2018 and followed that up with _Pluto_ in 2022.
+Saxophonist Dave O’Higgins & guitarist Rob Luft recorded an excellent album of Monk and Coltrane covers in 2018 and followed that up with the equally good _Pluto_ in 2022.

 ![Pluto by O'Higgins & Luft](../images/music/pluto-ohiggins-and-luft.png)